Mutestock/cphsoft/dbd/assignment05/twitter_clone/README.md

 You're using public fields in your dto objects.
 We were taught, that we can only do so, if it wasn't absolutely necessary.
 I have not met such a scenario yet.
 This is not it either.
 I've changed all public fields to private with getters AND I've rewritten the tests accordingly.
 I will use what we've been taught, when what we've been taught is best practice. https://stackoverflow.com/questions/1568091/why-use-getters-and-setters-accessors

-I deleted the entire utils folder because it's completely pointless.
-All references to can be reduced to
-> System.currentTimeMillis();

-That's three files gone and less variables in constructors.
-Futhermore: It wasn't even used...

 I don't see why you'd even use interfaces here.
 They're good at constricting classes to a specific setup.
 You can also use them for reflection.
 But here we're only binding them to one class each, and we're not using reflection.
 It's bloat.

+Deleted a lot of non-used imports.

+I deleted the entire utils folder because it's completely pointless.
+All references to them can be reduced to
+> System.currentTimeMillis();

+That's three files gone and less variables in constructors.

 <img src="resources/stop_it_get_some_help.gif">